What is Employee Engagement?

 Employee engagement is an ongoing process, and organizations can run various exciting initiatives.
 It is a concept to understand the nature of the relationship between the organization and the employee.

-15 ways to Increase Employee Engagement without spending money
+Best 15 Ways to Increase Employee Engagement Activities

 Employee Team building outdoor activities can be organized, which will not only bring energy, eagerness, and enthusiasm towards work but at the same time, foster better relations with colleagues.